 P&M hereby grants Client a perpetual, royalty-free, non-exclusive right and license (but without the right to sublicense) to use, modify, reproduce, perform, release, display, create derivative works from, and disclose Developments within Client’s District for any legitimate purpose, which shall not include any commercial purpose or impermissible advocacy activities prohibited by applicable law.

 Compliance with Relevant Laws.
-Client agrees to comply, during the course of this Agreement, with all applicable Federal, State and Municipal laws, including any applicable public disclosure laws and any applicable laws governing the expenditure of public funds, and obtain the necessary legal, accounting, and other Services necessary to comply with all such laws.
+P&M and Client agree to comply, during the course of this Agreement, with all applicable Federal, State and Municipal laws, including any applicable public disclosure laws and any applicable laws governing the expenditure of public funds, and obtain the necessary legal, accounting, and other Services necessary to comply with all such laws.
 Client is solely responsible for determining whether the Services performed by P&M under this Agreement constitute permissible informational activities or impermissible advocacy activities pursuant to applicable law.
 Client acknowledges that P&M does not provide any guidance or advice in this regard and Client’s legal counsel has final review and responsibility for compliance with all legal requirements.

 Relationship Between the Parties.
 Nothing contained in this Agreement shall be deemed or construed to create a partnership, joint venture or any relationship other than an independent consulting relationship between Client and P&M, or cause P&M to be responsible in any manner for the debts and obligations of Client.